Apple blocks Google’s internal apps on iOS devices

 Apple is preventing Google from running its internal apps for employees on iPhones and iPads -- a move similar to one it took against Facebook earlier this week.

 The company sidestepped the App Store and took advantage of Apple's developer enterprise program, which is designed to let companies internally distribute apps, according to TechCrunch.
-In response to the report, Google said it was shutting down the app on iOS devices.
+In response to the report, Google said it's shutting down the app on iOS devices.

 But that move did little to placate Apple, which presumably revoked Google's certificate for violating its terms.
-That means that apps Google was distributing to employees internally, include beta versions of products, stopped working.
-Those include early versions of Google Maps, Hangouts, Gmail, as well as apps for Google's buses and cafe, according to the Verge, which reported the news earlier Thursday.
+That means that apps Google was distributing to employees internally, including beta versions of products, stopped working.
+Those include early versions of Google Maps, Hangouts, Gmail, as well as apps for Google's buses and cafe, according to The Verge, which reported the news earlier Thursday.

 "We're working with Apple to fix a temporary disruption to some of our corporate iOS apps, which we expect will be resolved soon," a Google spokeswoman said in a statement.